 - lack of exercise

-All these are a major cause of kidney disease.
+All these are major causes of kidney disease.

 Early signs of kidney disease

-Frequent urination issues, foamy or bubbly urine, higher or lesser quantity if urine than normal, urge but no urine flow, blood in the urine.
-You may face an increase in urine infections and burning sensation during urination.
-All these conditions indicate the problem with the kidney.
+Frequent urination issues, foamy or bubbly urine, higher or lesser quantity of urine than normal, urge but no urine flow, blood in the urine.
+You may face an increase in urine infections and a burning sensation during urination.
+All these conditions indicate a problem with the kidney.